Scarlet fever and strep, watch out for these symptoms - Breaking Latest News

 What is scarlet fever

-Scarlet fever is one of the so-called exanthematic infectious diseases of children because it causes a widespread skin rash (exanthema), according to the website of the Istituto Superiore di Sanità.
+Scarlet fever is one of the so-called exanthematic infectious diseases of children because it causes a widespread rash (exanthema), it reads …